 Unless your QuayRegistry custom resource specifies otherwise, the Project Quay Operator uses defaults for the following managed components:

-• quay: Holds overrides for the Project Quay deployment.
-For example, environment variables and number of replicas.
+• quay: Holds overrides for deployment of Red Hat Quay on OpenShift Container Platform, for example, environment variables and number of replicas.
 This component is new as of Project Quay 3.7 and cannot be set to unmanaged.

 • postgres: For storing the registry metadata, As of Project Quay 3.9, uses an upstream (CentOS) version of PostgreSQL 13.